Setting up Touché/Lié in FL Studio

 - Find the entry TOUCHE or TOUCHE_SE in the input section, select it and click on "Enable" below.
 A green power symbol will light up, just as it does for the MIDI keyboard you have probably already connected.
 You can now close the Settings.

-Loading Lié in a track and expose its parameters
+Loading Lié in a track and exposing its parameters

 - In the browser of FL Studio (most of the times on the left side of your screen), open the "Plugin database".
 Navigate to "Installed" -> "Generators" -> "VST".
 Find the plug-in "Lie" in the list.